adamconnelly/Thrift.Net/docs/CONTRIBUTING.md

 We support the following types of issue:

 - bug - used to report a bug in Thrift.Net.
-- feature-request - used to ask for new functionality.
+- feature - used to add new functionality to Thrift.Net.
 - epic - indicates a major piece of work that will need to worked on in multiple pieces.